open-contracting/standard/docs/schema/identifiers.md

 Each organization has a local identifier (`id`) used to reference it from elsewhere in the data.
 For example, `buyer/id` references the buyer's entry in the parties section at `parties/id`.

-An organization's `id` is distinct from its organization identifier and need only be unique within the scope of the contracting process to which it is a party.
+An organization's `id` is distinct from its organization identifier and need only be unique within the scope of the contracting process in which it is involved.
 An organization’s `id` must be consistent across all releases with the same `ocid` value.

 See the [guidance](../guidance/map/organization_identifiers.md#organization-identifiers) for more information on organization identifiers and local IDs.